Lord of the Rings Potatoes Three Ways: Boil ‘Em, Mash ‘Em, Stick ‘Em in a Stew

 What We Need, Are a Few Good Taters

-Welcome back, hungry Hobbits.
-We’ve been exploring the fictional feasts throughout Middle Earth – and this week we are once again joining Frodo, Sam and Gollum as they venture ever closer to the mouth of Mordor.
+Welcome back, Hungry Hobbitses!
+We’ve been exploring the fictional feasts throughout Middle Earth, and this week, we’re joining Frodo, Sam, and Gollum as they venture ever closer to the mouth of Mordor.

-One of the best memes to ever come out of the LoTR universe is the scene where Gollum questions Sam’s rabbit stew and his need for “taters.”
+One of the best memes to ever come out of the Lord of the Rings universe is the scene where Gollum questions Sam’s rabbit stew and his need for “taters.”

 What’s “Taters,” Precious?

-If you were on Youtube back in the golden years circa 2010, then you probably got to experience this song first hand.
-I’d consider it one of the original memes on the early internet.
+If you were on YouTube back in the golden years circa 2010, then you probably got to experience this gem firsthand.
+It’s one of the original internet memes, and it still holds a special place in the hearts of many fans.

 One of the first things my friend asked when being served this epic Shirecuterie board that I made was if I included any potatoes.